-The 12 month ECL is equal to the sum over the next 12 months of quarterly PD multiplied by LGD and EAD, with such expected losses being discounted at the EIR.
-Lifetime ECL is calculated using the discounted present value of total quarterly PDs multiplied by LGD and EAD, over the full remaining life of the facility.
+The 12-month ECL are equal to the sum over the next 12 months of quarterly PD multiplied by LGD and EAD, with such expected losses being discounted at the EIR.
+Lifetime ECL are calculated using the discounted present value of total quarterly PDs multiplied by LGD and EAD, over the full remaining life of the facility.